 I wrote a post three years ago about resolving not to resolve.
 A bit cavalier but I really was desperately serious about attaining any resolutions I set.
-At the time, it wasn’t that I was hesitant to cast my goals into the wind for all to see, it was my fear of the inevitable inaction that would follow.
-You see, I wasn’t wholly sold on me or my skill set.
+At the time, it wasn’t that I was hesitant to cast my goals into the wind for all to see, it was a fear of the inevitable inaction that would follow.
+You see, I wasn’t wholly sold on me.
 Truth is I lacked the drive to make it (follow my passion, write my books, pitch my stories, edit manuscripts, essentially freelance the eff out of life) work.

-There’s one I keep coming back to; it was a short assignment about a guy I met while on assignment for Backcountry magazine on the Kamchatka Peninsula in Russia’s far east.
-I was paid for my work, but it never found its way onto the printed page.
+There’s one I keep coming back to.
+It was a short piece about a guy I met while on assignment for Backcountry magazine on the Kamchatka Peninsula in Russia’s far east.
+I was paid for the piece, but it never found its way onto the printed page.
 I suspect it got swept up, filed away, and forgotten due to someone else’s life taking an unexpected swerve.

-But reading it now is inspiring to me.
+But reading it now is inspiring.
 Not because of the story I penned but of the person I met all those years ago.
 An open and curious mind and an adventurous and unmoored spirit facilitated our crossed paths and that is what encourages me most.
 You can read it below.

 In the meantime, cheers and may you find what inspires you most,